How did Marilyn Manson get popular?

 Q: What is shock rock?

-A: Shock rock is a genre of music characterized its use of provocative and controversial imagery, lyrics, and stage performances to shock and challenge societal norms.
+A: Shock rock is a genre of music characterized its use of provocative and controversial elements, such as explicit lyrics, theatrical performances, and shocking imagery, to elicit strong reactions from audiences.

 Q: Who is Trent Reznor?

-A: Trent Reznor is an American musician, singer, and producer, best known as the founder and primary member of the industrial rock band Nine Inch Nails.
-Reznor played a pivotal role in Marilyn Manson’s early success, producing their debut album and helping shape their sound.
+A: Trent Reznor is a musician, producer, and composer, best known as the founder and primary member of the industrial rock band Nine Inch Nails.
+Reznor played a crucial role in producing Marilyn Manson’s breakthrough album, “Antichrist Superstar.”